microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 -   Enumerations and data structures transferred to/from the Module via IOCTLs.

-This file must not contain any DMF specific references because this file may be used in environments where DMF is not available.
+This file must not contain any DMF-specific references because this file may be used in environments where DMF is not available.
 For example, a user-mode application may include this file and try to compile it using only the Windows SDK.